cosmos/cosmos-sdk/CONTRIBUTING-GUIDELINES.md

 # Contributing Guidelines

-This document is an extension to the [CONTRIBUTING](./CONTRIBUTING.md).
-It describes more in details the coding guidelines and requirements.
+This document is an extension to [CONTRIBUTING](./CONTRIBUTING.md) and provides more details about the coding guidelines and requirements.

 ## API & Design

 + Code must be well structured:
   + packages should have a limited responsibility (different concerns should go to different packages),
-  + types should be easy to compose,
+  + types must be easy to compose,
   + think about maintainbility and testability.
 + "Depend upon abstractions, [not] concretions".
 + Try to limit the number of methods you are exposing.
 It's easier to expose something later than to hide it.
 + Take advantage of `internal` package concept.
-+ Follow agreed upon design patterns and naming conventions
++ Follow agreed-upon design patterns and naming conventions.
 + publicly-exposed functions are named logically, have forward-thinking arguments and return types.
 + Avoid global variables and global configurators.
 + Favor composable and extensible designs.
 + Minimize code duplicaiton.
-+ Limit 3rd party dependencies.
++ Limit third-party dependencies.

 Performance:
 + Avoid unnecessary operations or memory allocations.